 Whilst in Budapest, I was able to indulge my obsession with public bathing, and an exploration of saunas in particular as democratic spaces.
-I use this term in the Arendtian sense: that is, as spaces that allow individuals to come in to contact with others, provide the opportunity for them to ‘act’.
+I use this term in the Arendtian sense: that is, as spaces that allow individuals to come in to contact with others, providing the opportunity for them to ‘act’.

 Kiraly Baths is one of the oldest thermal baths in the city.
 Floating in the dark, steam decayed, crumbling walls of the thermal bath I saw people bathing alone in the steam, with their significant other / in a small group of friends / sat silently next to an acquaintance.
 Dipping in and out of thermal pools, we split and re-grouped, before we all squeezed in to a hot (warm) tub in the garden to discuss Hannah Arendt and Leonard Koren’s takes on democracy and soaking.
-The line between regulars, first timers, residents, visitors weren’t well defined, and I didn’t feel like a tourist.
-I thought there were many parallels to be drawn with the collective model put forward by Off Biennale Hajnalka (please see previous post).
+The line between regulars, first timers, residents, visitors weren’t well defined and I didn’t feel like a tourist.
+I thought there were many parallels to be drawn with the collective model put forward by Off Biennale (please see previous post).
 The baths too were built to support a cyclical life span, a collective birth, death, re-birth, a supportive vessel of potentiality for people to populate through bathing / talking / sitting together.

 Whilst each bather went on their own, embodied journey, the fact that they shared the act of bathing rather than a standardised private experience made it at the same time a collective act of psychological and physical rejuvenation.
 Maybe that could be considered an act of defiance, too; another kind of civil courage which re-configures the way bodies are usually performed in public.